UFDuttonLab/UFDuttonLab.github.io/aboutme.md

 subtitle:
 ---

 I'm an ecologist using a variety of techniques to investigate the natural world.
+I have acquired a unique skillset by following a path through several different fields.

 ### Education
 1998 - I attended the Indiana Law Enforcement Academy and became a certified police officer in the state of Indiana.